What Is Ashwagandha?

 In addition to managing stress, a study found that participants who took Ashwagandha extract for 12 weeks had a significant reduction in depression and anxiety symptoms in persons with schizophrenia.
 (5)

 Researchers have shown that Ashwagandha’s antioxidant content protects the nerve cells from harmful free radicals.
-Thus, improving immediate memory thanks to Withaferin A and Withanolide D, both of which are major Ashwagandha compounds.
+Thus, immediate memory is improved thanks to Withaferin A and Withanolide D, major Ashwagandha compounds.
 (6)

 In 2014, a study found that participants who received a daily dose of Ashwagandha reported improved cognitive and psychomotor performance.
 This can help in the treatment of diseases associated with cognitive impairment.
 (7)